novuhq/novu/docs/docs/overview/quickstart/get-started-with-python.md

 ### Install and Set Up Novu in your Python Project

 First, you must install the Novu package in your Python project.
-You can install the Novu package in your project in two ways.
-Open your terminal and run the following command:
+From your terminal, you can install the Novu package in your project by running either of the following two commands:

 Via pip